roymartinezblanco/AWS-Email-Webhook/README.md

 A challenge we face in DevOps is when we can't notify/trigger a pipeline about a change in a system/service .
 Not having this capability is a challenge especially when someone makes changes to a configuration making it `out of sync`.

-This solution will fill that void need by providing the `how-to` and if there is interest we can also provide this as a service(POC).
+This solution will fill that void need by providing the `how-to`.
 In this example, we will be receiving an Akamai Activation Notification, process it, and trigger a webhook.

 ### What it does:
 * Receive and Extract details from email